Malaya Akulukjuk

-Malaya Akulukjuk was an Inuit artist who drew works inspired by her life as a shaman and Inuit spirituality through depictions of human-animal transformations.
-Akulukjuk was born in 1915 (though some sources state 1912 and 1921), and lived a traditional Inuit life in the Qikiqtat Camp of Nunavut before moving to Pangnirtung on Baffin Island in 1962.
+Malaya Akulukjuk was an Inuk artist who drew works inspired by her life as an angakkuq (shaman) and Inuit spirituality through depictions of human-animal transformations.
+Akulukjuk was born in 1915 (though some sources state 1912 and 1921), and lived a traditional Inuit life in a camp at Qikiqtat, Northwest Territories, (now Nunavut) before moving to Pangnirtung on Baffin Island in 1962.
 Her career as an artist started later than most, at the age of 51.